 There were only very few people when I arrived at the gate.
 The morning sun was just beginning to appear, and its rays peeked through the wide gaps.
 I was mesmerized by the play of lights and shadows as I looked up, admiring its magnificence.
-It reminded me of chiaroscuro paintings of Caravaggio and Rembrandt.
+It reminded me of the chiaroscuro paintings of Caravaggio and Rembrandt.

 As you can see, the gate has 12 doric pillars with five walkways to pass through.